 Students interested in an education that emphasizes an understanding of human behavior should consider a major in psychology.
-The Department of Psychology at the University of Illinois at Chicago (UIC) is nationally recognized for excellence in research and teaching and offers degrees oriented to understanding the complete human being across different levels of analysis that include the brain, the mind (cognitive and affective processes), the person (individual emotional and attitudinal patterns), the group, and the community (how members relate to each other and how individual group experience is impacted by cultural and community context).
-The central goal of our undergraduate and graduate programs is to provide a contemporary, comprehensive and challenging exploration in understanding the complete human being.
+The Department of Psychology at the University of Illinois Chicago (UIC) is nationally recognized for excellence in research and teaching and offers degrees oriented to understanding the complete human being across different levels of analysis that include the brain, the mind (cognitive and affective processes), the person (individual emotional and attitudinal patterns), the group, and the community (how members relate to each other and how individual group experience is impacted by cultural and community context).
+The central goal of our undergraduate and graduate programs is to provide a contemporary, comprehensive, and challenging exploration in understanding the complete human being.

 An education that focuses on behavior principles is valuable for anyone whose future involves interacting with others.
 The College of Liberal Arts and Sciences (LAS) has opportunities for research experiences that involve studying brain/behavioral relationships to cognitive and learning processes, as well as clinical and community psychology.

 See how other students found their fit below with this major!

 Below is a sample of how UIC alumni have applied their psychology major to a professional path!

 - Crisis Worker, Thresholds

 - Epi Research Coordinator, Rush University Medical Center

 - Clinic Director, MML Physical Therapy

 - Mental Health Specialist I, Hartgrove Behavioral Health System